opencarecc/opencareMakerPlaybook/why_opencare.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 688670

-## How the maker movement is transforming care

-bla bla bla